- Now, here’s everything you need to know about becoming a professional cyclist!

-The truth is that you are what you eat, and despite the amount of hours you put in doing training, exercising and practising to become a professional, your diet could erase that in as little as a week.
+The truth is that you are what you eat, and despite the number of hours you put in doing training, exercising and practicing to become a professional, your diet could erase that in as little as a week.
 Eating the right blend of nutrients allows your body to perform to the best of your ability, so what should you be eating?

 I know carbs may be your enemy, but if you want your body to perform well when cycling, you’re gonna have to make them your friend.

 Before you go wharfing down some pasta or bread, you have to ensure that the carbs you’re taking in won’t be counterproductive to your body.
 This is easily done by knowing what carbs are the best to eat, and at what time.

 Foods like quinoa, brown rice and potatoes are great for obtaining the carbs needed to perform and are best when eaten on a regular basis, or the day before an event, but when it comes to event days, pro cyclists opt for more easily digestible carbs, such as high energy bars.

 The major difference in these carbs is their glycemic index, which speaks to the impact of glucose levels in the body after digesting particular carbohydrates.

 When you consume an energy bar, glucose levels rise much quicker than the 2 hours it would take if you had eaten rice or bread, allowing you to have more energy to use right away.